Zaâma d'Banlieue: Thematic reorientations

 Following these events, Zaâma d'Banlieue's center of focus shifted.
 Rather than the previous focus on French youth and immigrants from the suburbs, the collective now set its target audience more broadly on the French in general.
 The collective also became involved with the "Collectif Lyonnais des Associations Autonomes", which was created after the hunger strike of Monmousseau from 28 March to 8 April 1983.
 The local presence of this new overarching collective, as well as a regional collective of associations working with immigration, further fostered Zaâma d'Banlieue's reorientation.

 Zaâma d'Banlieue began to assert itself more as a regional network whose ambition was to respond to the recent killings.
 This reformulation of its ambitions, now focusing on a larger territory, created tensions with other local organizations that were structured on a territorial basis.

 According to A.N.G.I., these developments constituted a weakness of the group as it wasn't established in a specific district.
 Its geographical and gradual thematic reorientations were as result over the years met with a certain distrust.

-End
+Final Years and Dissolution

 In 1984, approximately ten autonomous associations co-existed in Lyon's surroundings that were occupied with youth with immigrant heritage.
 During this year, Zaâma d'Banlieue's presence was by the A.N.G.I. noted to be fading.
 The collective's four leaders, however, were simultaneously described to nonetheless have been among the principal driving force behind the organization of the "Assises Nationales des associations de jeunes".
 During these three-day meetings held in Villeurbanne and Vaulx-en-Velin between the 9th to 11 June 1984, Zaâma d'Banlieue was dissolved.

 Zaâma d'Banlieue's former leaders, however, remained principal actors in the Movement Beur, the "Arab movement", in France.